hummingbot/hummingbot-site/docs/blog/posts/the-orders-must-flow-from-trader-mobiwan/index.md

 In the previous steps, Marvin reviewed his liquidity mining setup and refactored it to ensure that:

-1. His mining orders were always usually valid, and
+1. His mining orders were always valid, and
 2. He was creating as many mining orders as possible.

 As a result, Marvin significantly increased his order flow, which ultimately earned him more rewards.

-In the next instalment, we’ll look at the third and final step: preventing mining blockers.
+In the next installment, we’ll look at the third and final step: preventing mining blockers.
 We’ll discover new obstacles that Marvin encounters, and find out what he does to overcome them.
 Stay tuned!